 The objectives of early child care education (ECCE) programme in Nigeria may not be realized in the face of inadequate funding.
 Adequate funding is very important in the management of educational programme especially the early child education programme.
 The development of the early child education programme depends on the amount of funds allocated for the administration and management of the programme.
 Funding is made accessible for the arrangement of satisfactory assets.
 These assets incorporate; materials for teaching, offices and stimulating, preparing and pre-preparing of staff (educators and guardians), improvement and sharpening of projects through workshops, immunization, encouragement, supervision and examination, report composing, productions, school suppers and instructional booklets (Taofik, 2020).
 As properly seen by Ijaiya (2011), early childhood training quality endures poor funding in Nigeria, this prompted deficient assets, which brought about diminished and insufficient management.
-Funding is critical for the development of the Early Child Care Education (ECCE) programme in Nigeria.
+Funding is critical for the development of the Early Child Care Education (ECCE) programme in Nigeria (Taofik, 2020).
+It is important to enumerate the import of adequately funding the Early Child Care Education (ECCE) programme in Nigeria.